The growth of the virtual networks

 In this case, coworking spaces that focus on the community.
 Usually, they target entrepreneurs, freelancers and startups; and they program daily activities to socialize and promote the sharing culture; we talk about traditional coworking.
 They have retained members, freezing memberships or proposing memberships based on exchange.
 They have brought their regular activities to the online and give them any other support.
 They have leaned into the strength of the community because members relationships are strong and they feel attached to the coworking space.

 When talking about members retention during the health crisis in the three situations explained above, we also have to consider other important strategies and factors such as leasing conditions, discounts strategy, the business cash flow are a few of them.
-In my opinion, community matters but is not all about it.
+In my opinion, from our experience developing coworking spaces, community matters but is not all about it.

 How to take your community online?